Antonio112009/Many-To-Many_with_extra_column/README.md

 value by reflection : [class com.antonio112009.manyToMany.entity.PostTagId.tagId] setter of com.antonio112009.manyToMany.entity.PostTagId.tagId
 ```

-2. Unable to delete object with multiple objects.
+2. [FIXED with crutch] Unable to delete object with multiple objects.

+### Current issues

+1. if we delete tag by calling `deleteByName(tagName)`, it should delete tag AND remove posts connected to it